xbc5/proto-mc-type-face/README.md

 ## Intro
 A basic workspace for quick HTML, JS and CSS prototyping.
 It automatically does a browser refresh on any changes to files under `./scratch`.

+It also initialises Git for you, and tracks `./scratch` while ignoring everything else.

 ## Install
 ```sh
 npm i -g degit